The Siberian Tiger – the silent master of distance

 He reads in the frost, like others read books.

-Every flake changes the scent trail – and he knows whether it is fresh or old.
+Each flake changes the scent trail – and he knows whether it is fresh or old.

-So he wanders through an invisible web of stories that only his nose can decipher.
+Thus he wanders through an invisible web of stories that only his nose can decipher.

 The body of a silent thunderstorm